echiu-infoway/conformance-platform/README.md

 ## Clone repos

 This project only contains the docker details.
 It assumes you have cloned the relevant modules into this directory.
+You can run clone.sh to do this for you.

 ## Docker Usage